-Start with 1 pound of ruby red strawberries.
-Puree them.
-You’ll need a food processor or blender for this step.
-And you’ll need it again for the frosting.
-I used my ninja!
+Puree 1 pound of ruby red strawberries.
+You'll need a food processor or blender for this step and again when you make the frosting.

 Take that strawberry puree and reduce it down on the stove.
 This, my friends, is where all the magic happens.
 Like I mention above, you want a lot of concentrated flavor within a little amount of liquid.

-This reduced strawberry puree will go right into the cake batter.
-No need to strain the seeds first — they disappear when the cake is baked.
+The reduced strawberry puree will go right into the cake batter.
+No need to strain the seeds first -- they disappear when the cake is baked.
 Since the reduced strawberry puree needs to completely cool down, I suggest getting started the day before.
 Just let the reduced strawberry puree sit in the refrigerator overnight and make the cake batter the following day.

 The reduced strawberry puree will tint the cake batter a lovely pastel pink and, if you want, you can add a small drop of pink or red food coloring to brighten that hue.
 Not necessary, of course.
 (I added a teeny drop.)

 Expect a velvet-y and slightly thick cake batter.

 The Strawberry Frosting

 You can taste the fresh strawberry flavor in the baked cake, but the flavor is REALLY brought out when you combine it with strawberry frosting.
 Like strawberry cake, strawberry frosting has always left me feeling a little defeated.
 Fresh strawberries were the issue.
 The frosting would always curdle from the added moisture.
 And no amount of fresh strawberries could get me the strawberry flavor I craved.
 Instead of settling for artificial strawberry flavor, I took a trick from Sally’s Candy Addiction: strawberry dust!
 Grab some freeze-dried strawberries, grind them up, and toss it into the frosting.